mmmarinho/ROS2_Tutorial/docs/source/create_python_package.rst

 .. note::
    This is **NOT** the only way to build Python packages in ROS2.

-Packages in ROS2 can either rely on :code:`CMake` or directly use setup tools available in Python.
+Packages in ROS2 can either rely on :program:`CMake` or directly use setup tools available in Python.
 For pure Python projects, it might be easier to use :program:`ament_python`, so we start this tutorial with it.

 Let us build the simplest of Python packages and start from there.